dhis2/training-docs/content/android/lg_maps.md

 2. Demonstrate how to collect and display tracked entity and program stage coordinates
 3. Demonstrate how to toggle additional options within maps on an Android device

-## Part 1 - Interface Review and Showing enrollments on a map
+## Exercise 1 - Interface Review and Showing enrollments on a map

 - Open the immunization program from the android home screen
 - Select the map icon within the event line list page for this program